4d/docs/docs/API/imapTransporterClass.md

 #### Description

-The `.renameBox()` function <!-- REF #imapTransporterClass.renameBox().Summary -->changes the name of a mailbox on the IMAP server<!-- END REF -->.
+The `.renameBox()` function <!-- REF #IMAPTransporterClass.renameBox().Summary -->changes the name of a mailbox on the IMAP server<!-- END REF -->.
 Attempting to rename a mailbox from a mailbox name that does not exist or to a mailbox name that already exists will generate an error.

 In the `currentName` parameter, pass the name of the mailbox to be renamed.